Five Excellent Reads Written by Surviving Parents

 By Marilyn Weisenburg

-With wrenching honesty, Marilyn Weisenburg has crafted Empty Branch to honor her son, National Guard Staff Sergeant David Weisenburg.
-She recounts the heaviness, the uncomfortable moments, and the struggles she experienced while paving her way to a new normal under the profound weight of losing a child.
-Marilyn’s memoir shows her resilience and redemption as she invites readers to travel from the moment the two casualty officers arrived at her door bearing the news of her son’s death to the warmer memories of Maui and God’s grace that had a grounding presence in her journey.
-Marilyn’s account of her own wrestling and questioning with grief encourages those who are grieving to not settle on religious platitudes but to dig deep within our communities and the religions we too may find comfort in to embrace grief as it shapes life after tragedy.
+Marilyn Weisenburg has crafted Empty Branch to honor her son, National Guard Staff Sgt.
+David Weisenburg.
+She recounts the heaviness, the uncomfortable moments, and the struggles she experienced finding her way to a new normal under the profound weight of losing a child.
+Marilyn’s memoir shows her resilience and redemption as she invites readers to travel from the moment two casualty officers arrived at her door bearing the news of her son’s death, to the warmer memories of Maui and God’s grace; both had a grounding presence in her journey.
+Marilyn’s account of her own wrestling and questioning with grief encourages those who are grieving to not settle on religious platitudes but to dig deep within their communities and their faith to embrace grief as it shapes life after tragedy.
 (Published by Credo House Publishers; available on Amazon)

 Selfless Beyond Service